akka/akka/akka-docs/src/main/paradox/io-tcp.md

 :  @@snip [IODocTest.java](/akka-docs/src/test/java/jdocs/io/japi/IODocTest.java) { #simplistic-handler }

-For a more complete sample which also takes into account the possibility of failures when sending please see [Throttling Reads and Writes](#throttling-reads-and-writes) below.
+For a more complete sample which also takes into account the possibility of failures when sending please see @ref:[Throttling Reads and Writes](#throttling-reads-and-writes) below.

 The only difference to outgoing connections is that the internal actor managing the listen port—the sender of the `Bound` message—watches the actor